tukkek/shatteredlite/README.md

 Eldritch Essences rewarded by Shattered Realm quests were replaced with iron bits (an Iron Bar's worth per Essence).
 Since Essences are no longer needed to craft Waystones to access deeper shards, they are less immediately useful for lower level characters and that extra boon can either be spent or exchanged for Iron Bars and stashed by players who want to convert them into meta-progression.

 No other loot-table was altered so Essences needed for crafting recipes can still be farmed where they'd natually spawn, including from non-quest SR rewards.

+Another use for these iron rewards is to exchange them for scrap metal with Garrus, the Keeper of Iron.
+This in turn allows players to craft enchanted items liberally at the Conclave's blacksmith, which can generate very powerful items with double-rare affixes!